 - To inspire a passion for learning in our children and build confidence to ask questions, take risks and extend their geographical knowledge

-- For pupils to be equipped with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
+- For children to be equipped with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the earth’s key physical and human processes.

-- To equip our children with the knowledge they need to become global changemakers.
+- To equip our children with the knowledge and geographical understanding they need to become responsible global changemakers

 - Geography is taught through cross-curricular ‘Learning Missions’.
 The curriculum is mapped from Understanding the World in EYFS to Year 6.
 The curriculum progresses each year (See curriculum progression document).